-You do not engage in physical activity at least 3 times per week.
+- Do not engage in physical activity at least 3 times per week

-You had gestational diabetes when you were pregnant or you have given birth to a baby over 9 lb.
+- Have had gestational diabetes when you were pregnant or you have given birth to a baby over 9 lbs

-You have a parent or sibling with diabetes.
+- Have a parent or sibling with diabetes

 Some characteristics are considered stronger risk factors for type 2 diabetes in women than in men.

 - Certain job-related stressors, including night-work exposure and high job strain

 Gestational diabetes is high blood sugar while pregnant.
 As many as 1 in 10 women develop it during pregnancy, and about half of those eventually develop type 2 diabetes.
 Gestational diabetes is caused by insulin resistance, which is the result of hormonal changes and weight gain during pregnancy.
 There are not usually symptoms of gestational diabetes, so your prenatal care plan is likely to include tests for it.
 Failure to treat gestational diabetes can lead to high birthweight or premature birth.

 Common Symptoms of Diabetes in Men and Women